nuitrcs/regex_workshop/part2.md

 Yay!
 We now have our astronaut list looking like a data set with structure and variables instead of just text.
 The final expression was pretty complicated, but if you break down each part, you know what everything means.

+Regular expressions take trial and error.
+They require a balance between specificity and generality to match all of what you want, but only what you want.
+This balance can change with different pieces of text, such that a regular expression that works on one piece of text might not work on another.

 ## Additional Practice/Review

 [RegexOne](https://regexone.com/) is a good resource to review the above concepts and try some additional exercises.